-This is a summary of some basic information about the Fund, such as when the Fund was started, when each class of units of the Fund was started, the type of fund that the Fund is best characterized as, and whether the Fund is eligible as an investment for Registered Plans, such as RRSPs, TFSAs, RESPs, etc.
+This is a summary of some basic information about each of the Funds, such as when the Fund was started, when each class of units of the Fund was started, the type of fund that the Fund is best characterized as, and whether the Fund is eligible as an investment for Registered Plans, such as RRSPs, TFSAs, RESPs, etc.

-What does the Fund invest in?
+What do the Funds invest in?

-This section describes the Fund's fundamental investment objectives and the principal investment strategies the Portfolio Advisor uses in trying to achieve those objectives.
+This section describes a Fund's fundamental investment objectives and the principal investment strategies the Portfolio Advisor uses in trying to achieve those objectives.
 It also describes the types of securities the Fund can invest in and how the Portfolio Advisor chooses the investments and manages the portfolio.